carstenbauer/ThreadPinning.jl/docs/src/examples/ex_pinning_julia_threads.md

 ![threadinfo_ht_long.png](threadinfo_ht_long.png)

 As you can see, this image is taken on a dual-socket system (indicated by the two `| .... |` sections) where each CPU has 20 CPU-cores and Julia has been started with 40 threads.
-Hyperthreading is enabled - the greyed out numbers indicate hyperthreads/SMT-threads - with two CPU threads per core.
+Hyperthreading is enabled - the greyed out numbers indicate hyperthreads/SMT-threads - with two CPU-threads per core.

 Note that [`threadinfo`](@ref) has a few keyword arguments that let you change or tune the output.
 The most important ones are probably `groupby` and `color`.
 The former allows you to switch from socket to, say, NUMA/memory domain visualization (`groupby=:numa`).
 The latter allows you to switch to non-colored output (see below).